·9 min read

 5. Scheduling: Don't Post Manually

 Manual posting is one of the highest-leverage tasks to automate.
-The difference between posting at 7am Monday vs. 7pm Wednesday on TikTok is material.
-Consistent scheduling at optimal times compounds over months.
+The difference between posting consistently versus sporadically is material.
+Consistent scheduling compounds over months.

-Vugola AI ($9/month) — Scheduling is built into the same workflow as clipping and captions.
-Clip → caption → schedule to TikTok, Reels, Shorts, LinkedIn in one flow.
+Vugola AI ($14/month) — Scheduling is built into the same workflow as clipping and captions.
+Clip → caption → schedule to TikTok, Instagram, YouTube Shorts, X, LinkedIn, Threads, Bluesky, and Facebook in one flow.
 Best for creators whose scheduling needs are covered by the platforms Vugola supports.

 Buffer ($15/month) — Best standalone scheduling tool.
 Supports 8+ platforms, has a clean interface, and the free tier covers 3 channels with 10 scheduled posts each.
 Good for creators who need to schedule content that wasn't created through a clipping workflow.